henryht4/PCSquared/README.md

 # PCSquared
-Web app for tracking prices of PC components  while also implementing other back end activities for practice
+PC Price Checker - Web app for tracking prices of PC components  while also implementing other back end activities for practice